 Setting User Permissions

 When adding your team members to the account, you can set which groups they will belong to which provides them with access to certain features.
-Permission includes, but are not limited to, enabling users to bulk export, bulk delete, access API, configure deal's pipeline and deal privacy.
+Permission includes, but is not limited to, enabling users to bulk export, bulk delete, access API, configure deal's pipeline, and deal privacy.

 Contact Privacy Restriction